 Thomas was commissioned to make sculptures for a number of memorials after the First World War.
 Here are details and pictures of these memorials.
+Click on a picture for more detail.

 A life-size Calvary figure on a Celtic styled cross in the grounds of an 11th century Church(1918) in Portland stone.